-There are 2 main ways to treat arthritis when signs develop.
+There are two main ways to treat arthritis when signs develop:

-These are pain killers, similar to us taking aspirin.
-These are fantastic at reducing pain and making the pets life much happier.
-However, they merely “mask” the signs of arthritis, ie: pain, but don’t actually treat the disease.
+These are pain killers and can be likened to humans taking aspirin.
+Anti-inflammatories are fantastic at reducing pain and making your pets life much happier however, they merely mask the signs of arthritis, i.e. pain, but don’t actually treat the disease.
 The progressive nature of the developing arthritis continues.
-Also, the effects of continual use of anti-inflammatories can be detrimental to the liver and kidneys and intestines long term.
+Also, the effects of continual use of anti-inflammatories can be detrimental to the liver and kidneys and intestines in the long term.

-By chondroprotective agents we mean treatments that actually lubricate the affected joint, smooth the cartilage surface and decrease the progression of arthritis.
+By chondroprotective agents we mean treatments that actually lubricate the affected joint and smooth the cartilage surface and decrease the progression of arthritis.

-Of the above 2 treatment options, obviously the second is far greater than the first.
-Certainly, some pets are in significant discomfort, despite the use of various chondro-protective agents, and are good candidates to use anti-inflammatories long term if this makes their life much happier.
+Of the above two treatment options, obviously the second is far preferred than the first.
+Certainly some pets may remain in significant discomfort despite the use of various chondro-protective agents, and are good candidates to use anti-inflammatories long term if this makes their life much happier.
 However the real trick to preventing arthritis actually getting to this stage is to use the various chondro-protective agents available to us early in the course of disease so as to hopefully never have to resort to needing long term anti-inflammatories.

 The first signs of arthritis are usually very subtle.
 This is in fact the best time to start using protective agents.
-The biggest mistake people make is delaying protective treatment because the signs their pet are showing are subtle and just put down to “old age” and natural “slowing”.
+The biggest mistake pet owners make is delaying protective treatment because the signs their pets are showing are subtle and just put down to old age and natural slowing.
 If your pet shows the following signs then consideration to diagnosis and treatment is warranted: